jdereg/java-util/README.md

 n-cube
 ======
 n-cube is a Rules Engine, Decision Table, Decision Tree, Templating Engine, CDN Proxy Router, and Enterprise Spreadsheet, built as a hyper-space.
+The Domain Specific Language (**DSL**) for the Rules Engine is **Groovy**.
 To include in your project:

 ```
 <dependency>